AurorA1610/OurDrugs.com/README.md

 [ https://healthcare-drugs.web.app/]( https://healthcare-drugs.web.app/)

+# Live Site
+This website is related to drugs used in healthcare.
+React, Firebase, React-router-dom are used to make the website.

 # Features
 * The Header has Routes to different pages and different sections of the Home page.
 * The Home page has cards showing different drugs and their respective information.